ged/ruby-mongrel2/README.md

   A factory for generating fixtured requests of various types for testing.

-== Contributing
+## Contributing

-You can check out the current development source with Mercurial via its {Bitbucket project}[https://bitbucket.org/ged/ruby-mongrel2].
+You can check out the current development source with Mercurial via its {project page}[https://hg.sr.ht/~ged/ruby-mongrel2].
 Or if you prefer Git, via {its Github mirror}[https://github.com/ged/ruby-mongrel2].

 After checking out the source, run:

-    $ rake newb
+    $ rake setup

-This task will install any missing dependencies, run the tests/specs, and generate the API documentation.
+This task will install any missing dependencies and do any other setup necessary to start development.

-== Other Implementations
+## Other Implementations

 There are two other Mongrel2 Ruby libraries, +m2r+ +rack-mongrel2+.
 This implementation differs from them in several ways: